 His partner Oliver glanced over from the neighboring desk.
 “Packing it in?”

-“How do you know about it?”
+“How do you know about that?”
 Mac wasn’t really interested in Hanson’s harem, but Oliver’s ability to dig up gossip was fascinating.

 “Heard him talking to the new girl on the phone.
 Buttering her up.
 Sounds like the girls already know he’s not exclusive, but this one didn’t like having her face rubbed in it.
 Hanson’s going to have to come up with something spectacular for Valentine’s tomorrow to make up for it.”

 “I guess.”
 It probably could get expensive, stringing along multiple women.
 Not a problem Mac had ever had, thank God.

 “So what are you getting your girl?”